 Engaging in an interactive process with both parties to identify and provide supportive measures that ensure during the investigation and disciplinary processes that the parties have equitable access to education programs and activities and are protected from further discrimination or retaliation.

-Upon completion of an investigation, issuing or overseeing the issuance of a final investigation report to the parties and the appropriate disciplinary authority in compliance with this Grievance Procedure.
+Upon completion of an investigation, issuing or overseeing the issuance of a final investigation report to the parties and the appropriate disciplinary authority.

 Recommending non-disciplinary corrective measures to stop, remediate, and/or prevent recurrence of discriminatory conduct to disciplinary authorities and other [College or University] administrators.

-Principles for Title IX Grievance Procedure
+Principles for Title IX Investigation Procedure

-Respondent shall be presumed not responsible for the alleged conduct unless or until a determination of responsibility is reached after completion of the grievance and disciplinary processes.
+Respondent shall be presumed not responsible for the alleged conduct unless or until a determination of responsibility is reached after completion of the investigation and disciplinary processes.

 Before imposing discipline, the [College or University] is responsible for gathering and presenting evidence to a neutral and unbiased decision maker establishing responsibility for a Title IX violation by a preponderance of the evidence.

-The [College or University] shall treat both the Complainant and Respondent equitably by providing Complainant with remedies against Respondent who has been found responsible for Sexual Harassment through application of the institution’s Title IX grievance and applicable Title IX disciplinary procedures and by providing Respondent with Title IX procedural safeguards contained in this Title IX Grievance Procedures and in the applicable Title IX disciplinary procedures.
+The [College or University] shall treat both the Complainant and Respondent equitably by providing Complainant with remedies against Respondent who has been found responsible for Sexual Harassment through application of the institution’s Title IX investigation and applicable Title IX disciplinary procedures and by providing Respondent with procedural safeguards contained in these procedures and in applicable Title IX disciplinary procedures.

 The investigator shall base investigation results on all relevant evidence, including both exculpatory and inculpatory evidence.